hotwax/oms-documentation/user-manuals/administration/company/manage-product-store.md

 Before creating the Shipment method, we need to ensure carriers are available in HotWax Commerce.

-To integrate a new shipment method into your product store within HotWax Commerce, it's vital to follow these detailed steps for a seamless implementation:
+To integrate a new shipment method into your product store within HotWax Commerce, follow these detailed steps:

-1. Navigate to the Shipping method tab, click on Add Shipping method to add a new method.
+1. Navigate to the Shipping method tab.
-2. Choose preferred carrier, note the shipping methods related to the carrier will appear in the next dropdown.
+2. Click on the `Add Shipping method` button.
+3. Choose your preferred carrier from the Add shipping method dialog box.
-3. Select the exact shipment method offered by the chosen carrier (e.g., Next Day, Same Day, Standard).
+4. Select the specific shipment method offered by the chosen carrier (e.g., Next Day, Same Day, Standard) from the dropdown menu.
-4. Choose the appropriate gateway configuration to facilitate the shipping process effectively.
+5. Choose the appropriate gateway configuration to facilitate the shipping process effectively.
-5. Save your changes.
+6. Save your changes.

+**Remove Shipping method**

+To remove an association between a product store and a shipping method, follow these steps:

+1. Go to the Shipping Method tab.
+2. Locate the shipping method that you want to disassociate from the product store.
+3. Click on the overflow menu (typically represented by three vertical dots) next to the shipping method.
+4. From the menu, select Remove Association option.
+5. Confirm the action.

+This will remove the association between the selected shipping method and the product store.